Vain (band): All Those Strangers, Enough Rope and Rolling with the Punches (2009–present)

-In 2009, original Vain drummer Tom Rickard returned to the lineup, with the band toured the UK from November 24 – December 1 the same year.
+In 2009, original Vain drummer Tom Rickard returned to the lineup, with the band toured the UK from November 24 – December 1 the same year with San Francisco Bassist Fraser Lunney.
 The following year, after acquiring the master recordings, Vain released All Those Strangers, that was originally to be released in 1991, through Davy's Jackie Rainbow Records.
 Reviewing All Those Strangers for The Austin Chronicle, Raoul Hernandez compared the music to Mother Love Bone, stating that the album "initially came on like a comedown from its fast, trashy birth mother."
 However, "upon release [the album] now proves no slump."

-In 2011, Vain toured Europe, with a new lineup including Deathstars guitarists Cat Casino and Skinny Disco, before releasing their new album entitled Enough Rope on October 28, through Music Buy Mail, in the US and Europe, and Spiritual Beast/Universal in Japan.
-The album featured drums by Rickard, Senor and Adler as well as unreleased material from their time as Road Crew.
+In 2011, Vain toured Europe, with a new lineup including Deathstars guitarists Cat Casino and Skinny Disco and San Francisco bassist Fraser Lunney, before releasing their new album entitled Enough Rope on October 28, through Music Buy Mail, in the US and Europe, and Spiritual Beast/Universal in Japan.
+The album featured drums by Rickard, Senor and Adler, bass by Ashley Mitchell and Fraser Lunney as well as unreleased material from their time as Road Crew.
 An additional song from the Road Crew sessions was included on the Japanese release of the album.

 In 2017, Vain released the album Rolling with the Punches.
 The album featured several new tracks.
 The band toured the UK and Germany in the Summer/Fall of 2017.

 Scott, now a multi-patented inventor of guitar gear, appears live and records with the band on a limited basis after relocating to Nashville, TN in 2009 and having greater focus on personal life as well as business with guitar amplifier company, 3rd Power Amplification.
 She came out as transgender in 2017.

 Vain's newest member is guitar player Joel Proto.
 A Bay Area native, Proto has been in local bands including GhostTown with singer, actor, comedian Dean Delray.
 Aside from Vain, he also contributes to several Bay Area bands, including Featherwitch, which also includes Vain drummer Tommy Rickard, AC/DZ, an AC/DC cover band which includes Zetro from Exodus on vocals and Riff Raff, another AC/DC cover band.